How to choose the best college for your child—and your budget

 Follow the money

-The second half of bridging the gap between what you can contribute and what college will cost is to itemize all relevant, potential sources of support.
-What scholarships and grants could your child qualify for?
+Once you’ve determined the true cost of college, itemize potential sources of financial support.
+What scholarships and grants could be attainable for your child?
 Researching and applying to them could be a joint project.
 Even if these are relatively modest amounts of money, every little bit helps—and engaging in the process is valuable training for your child.

-Of course, take a good hard look at the student loan options available.
-You’ll need to think about the different loan sources, what it will take to pay back the loans and how much of a loan burden a particular college will justify.
-It’s an imperfect science, but college is an investment, and not every college justifies an equivalent investment.
-We all want to be sentimental about our child’s college experience, but paying for that experience—how much and how—requires pragmatism.
-What loan burden can you pay back?
-What are your child’s income expectations?
-A child who wants to work on Wall Street might feel more comfortable taking out larger loans than one who wants to be a public school teacher.
+Take a good look at the student loan options available.
+Think about the different loan sources, what it will take to pay back the loans, and how much of a loan burden a particular college will justify.
+It’s an imperfect science, but college is an investment, and not every college justifies an equal investment.

 Choose for the right reasons

-Think back to when you were in college—did you really know as much about that school as you should have before deciding to attend?
-Your child may be passionate about a particular college for a reason that might not stand the test of time.
-Perhaps she wants to major in engineering and the college has a great engineering department—but the school wouldn’t be her first choice otherwise, and you’re not sure she’s committed to that major.
-If she changed, would the school still be right for her?
+Consider that your child may be passionate about a particular college for a reason that might not stand the test of time.
+Perhaps they want to major in engineering and the college has a great engineering department, but the school wouldn’t be their first choice otherwise.
+If they changed majors, would the school still be the right one?

 To protect your investment, do your due diligence.
-Understand fully why your child wants to attend a specific school.
-Even better, make sure that he or she has thought through the choice in depth.
+Try to understand why your child wants to attend a specific school.
+Even better, make sure they’ve thought through the choice in depth.
 If there’s uncertainty, you might consider a stint at a community college, which can help young people determine their long-term interests before committing to the greater financial expenditures of a four-year college.

 After all, choosing a college is an expensive decision.
 But choosing the wrong college is an even more expensive one.